Food in Jails Working Group

 The coalition members share the below values and acknowledgments:

 - Food is used as a form of control and violence in prisons.

 - The food environment in prisons is inextricably connected to the food environment in communities.

 - Incarceration is used as a form of racial violence and control and the prison system is a relic of chattel slavery.

 - It is a human right to be able to choose food that honors your identity and is healthy, safe, culturally appropriate, and appealing.

 - Poverty is a driver of incarceration.
 Poverty itself is a product of systemic injustices including racist policies such as enslavement, redlining, and tax policy.

-Currently, the coalition is working on conducting interviews and focus groups with currently and formerly incarcerated residents to learn from their experiences inside the carceral system and building grassroots power to campaign for policies that advance food justice.
+Through our campaign, Food Should Heal Not Harm is working on assessing the current menu, conducting interviews, and focus groups with persons currently or formerly affected by the justice system to learn from their experiences inside the carceral system and build grassroots power to campaign for policies that advance food justice.